 Keep the bills paid and food in the fridge but put any major money issues such as new investing decisions on hold until you have the answers to these questions.

 In the case of a job loss or major medical event, you may find yourself temporarily living off your emergency fund.
 Great!
 You heard me right.
 That's what it's there for.

 But any time you drain your emergency fund, your top priority is to replace that money as soon as you can.
 Why?
 Back to reason No. 2: Stop investing until you get back to work and can rebuild your emergency fund.
 Then you’re ready to jump back into your investing plan.

 To temporarily stop investing through your employer's retirement plan, just let your human resources department know you need to stop making contributions, and they'll have a few forms for you to fill out.
 Same goes for your investment advisor.

 Remember, though, this is not a permanent situation.

 You want to get back to investing as quickly as possible.
 So set your goals and get intense about meeting them and getting back in the game.

 Get Great Advice to Keep Your Plan on Track

-Whether you're just getting started investing, getting restarted, or moving full-steam ahead in your retirement plan, you need the advice of an investment professional.
+Whether you're just getting started investing, getting restarted, or moving full steam ahead in your retirement plan, you need the advice of an investment professional.
 If you’re looking for someone highly qualified in your area, you’ll love our SmartVestor Pros!
-Not only are they thoroughly vetted, but you can get connected for free.
+Not only are they thoroughly vetted, but you can also get connected for free.
 Be sure you’re getting the help you need to put your plan into motion!